Hermsdorf/meshtools/test/finite_element/normal_vectors.md

 # Benchmark: Normal Vectors
 Benchmark to test the calculation of normal vector using structures created to easy this step.
-It is calculated in a

-## Methodology
-- Stationary problem
-- Equation type: Diffusion-Advection equation
-- Problem dimension: 2D

-## Results
+It gets each boundary element of the mesh and calculates its the normal vector.